krhoyt/WebVisions2016/README.md

 **TODO:** Store values in Cloudant (CouchDB).
 Add charting to web page.

+##Stage

+A replacement for the "Basics" application, that shows physical location on the stage, rather than the technical details from the beacon(s).
+Application running on iOS (Swift) looks for beacons, then determines the closest one.
+Sends data about the closest one to Watson IoT.
+A page in a browser is connected to Watson IoT, and subscribed for the location messages.
+Highlights a side of the screen when the message arrives.

+This demonstration replaced the "basics" application when I saw that Revolution Hall had a photo on their website from the perspective of the stage.
+The additional context, and real-time pub/sub to the browser make for a better demonstration.

 ##Tag

 Working with a Texas Instruments SensorTag product using Bluetooth LE from iOS (Swift).
 The SensorTag can actually be changed to three different radio types, one of which (the default) is Bluetooth Smart.
 The SensorTag is also packed with a number of sensors, as well as output controls such as a buzzer and different color LEDs.
 This makes it ideal for getting started when learning BLE.